Clinical Research Office. A partnership between Sheffield Teaching Hospitals NHS Foundation Trust and the University of Sheffield

 Amendments

 Should you need to change or amend your study, please contact your R&D Coordinator to determine which approvals are required to continue with your study.
-All amendments require review and approval by the CRO.
+All amendments require review and approval by the CRIO.

 Studies involving the collection of Human Tissue